WildernessLabs/Meadow.Foundation/Source/Meadow.Foundation.Peripherals/Displays.SharpMemory/Driver/Readme.md

 ## Need Help?

 If you have questions or need assistance, please join the Wilderness Labs [community on Slack](http://slackinvite.wildernesslabs.co/).
 ## About Meadow

-Meadow is a complete, IoT platform with defense-grade security that runs full .NET applications on embeddable microcontrollers and Linux single-board computers including Raspberry Pi and NVIDIA Jetson.
+Meadow is a complete IoT platform with defense-grade security that runs full .NET applications on embeddable microcontrollers and Linux single-board computers including Raspberry Pi and NVIDIA Jetson.

 ### Build